Home > Education > Student Loans For College: An Inevitability For All But A Lucky Few

 Son #2 isn’t as bright, or as painful on the pocketbook with his decision to go to San Jose State.
 When Dr. Lin heard of his decision to attend SJS he jumped for joy and offered to buy son #2 any car he wanted for under $25,000!
 You see, SJS only costs $16,000 a year, including room and board.
 Dr. Lin finds it amazing that UOP is 3X the price of SJS, with no guarantee of a better job upon graduation.

-Can you imagine spending $66,000 a year for education for two sons?
-It’s no wonder why student loans for college students have grown so tremendously over the years.
-If the median household income in America is $50,000, how on earth does a typical US household afford college tuition?
-It’s either get a scholarship, go to community college or go to a four-year public institution and commute from home.
+If the median household income in America is $68,000 in 2021, how on earth does a typical US household afford college tuition?
+It's either get a scholarship, go to community college or go to a four-year public institution and commute from home.

 DON’T COUNT ON YOUR KIDS